 The 15th Durham Blackboard Users’ Conference will take place on Tuesday the 6th and Wednesday the 7th of January 2015.

 The conference will be held in the Calman Learning Centre at Durham University and at Durham Castle for our hospitality evening.
-More details about the conference, such as the keynotes, call for papers, etc. will be added to this page nearer the time.

-Conference Theme – Partnering with Students
+Conference Theme – Students as Partners

 This year’s conference theme picks up an issue being discussed across campuses this year.
 We first looked at the student learning experience at #durbbu in 2005 when the conference title was “In front of the Blackboard: the learner’s experience“.
 We feel there have been significant developments that merit us re-visiting this topic, and doing so from a slightly different angle.
 It’s also something that members of the Learning Technologies Team here at Durham have been exploring, with a recent “Student-Led” project providing some very candid and perceptive feedback on the local e-learning experience.
 We know that others have been active in this area too, a good example of this is the report Engagement through partnership: students as partners in learning and teaching in higher education that Mick Healey, Abbi Flint and Kathy Harrington have just published via the HEA.